hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 WebSite : [http://cs.gmu.edu/offutt/mujava/](http://cs.gmu.edu/~offutt/mujava/)

-&micro;Java is the grandaddy of mutation testing systems for Java, predating even JUnit.
+&micro;Java is the granddaddy of mutation testing systems for Java, predating even JUnit.

 It is the result of a collaboration between two universities, Korea Advanced Institute of Science and Technology (KAIST) in S. Korea and George Mason University in the USA.